Kadhalukku Mariyadhai

 Kadhalukku Mariyadhai is a 1997 Indian Tamil-language musical romantic drama film directed by Fazil.
 It is the Tamil remake of Fazil's Malayalam film Aniyathipraavu (1997).
 The film stars Vijay and Shalini (reprising her role from the original), while Sivakumar, Srividya, K. P. A. C. Lalitha, Manivannan, Dhamu, Charle, Thalaivasal Vijay, and Radha Ravi play supporting roles.
 It tells the story of a couple from differing backgrounds and beliefs and how they unite despite opposition from their families.
 The music was composed by Ilaiyaraaja with cinematography by Anandakuttan.

 Kadhalukku Mariyadhai was released on 19 December 1997 to positive reviews and became a box-office blockbuster.
-It was also Shalini’s first Tamil film as a leading actress, having previously acted as a child artist.
+It was also Shalini's first Tamil film as a leading actress, having previously acted as a child artist.

 Plot

 Jeevanantham "Jeeva" is a rich youth who has just completed his B.Com.
-Although his parents want him to marry a girl and settle down, Jeeva prefers to pursue MBA studies instead and is not interested in marriage.
-However, his attitude changes when he has a chance encounter at a bookstore with Mini, a Christian girl and final-year B.Com student.
-He instantly falls in love with her, and after a few incidents succeeds in winning her heart.
+Although his parents want him to marry and settle down, Jeeva prefers to pursue an MBA instead and is not interested in marriage.
+However, his attitude changes when he has a chance encounter at a bookstore with Mini, a Christian girl and a final-year B.Com. student.
+He instantly falls in love with her, and after a few incidents, succeeds in winning her heart.

-However, Mini's three elder brothers - a doctor named James, a police officer named Stephen, and a local goon named Thomas - who are all overprotective of her, eventually find out about their sister's relationship with Jeeva and are furious.
-They thrash Jeeva, as well as his friends Kesavan and Raghavan, and warn Jeeva never to come near Mini.
-Undaunted, Jeeva takes Mini to his house, where his father Rajshekhar too disapproves of their relationship and throws them out of the house.
+However, Mini's three older brothers - a doctor named James, a police officer named Stephen, and a local goon named Thomas - who are all overprotective of her, eventually find out about their sister's relationship with Jeeva and are furious.
+They thrash Jeeva and his friends Kesavan and Raghavan and warn Jeeva never to come near Mini.
+Undaunted, Jeeva takes Mini to his house, where his father Rajshekhar also disapproves of their relationship and throws them out.

-Kesavan and Raghavan take the couple to their slum near Pondicherry, where Kesavan explains their situation to his father Kalingeyan, who is a fisherman.
-Kalingeyan agrees to let the couple stay in his house and also defends them from Mini's brothers when they come to the slum to kill Jeeva.
-Later, Kalingeyan decides to get Jeeva and Mini married, but by now, Jeeva and Mini have developed second thoughts about their relationship as their families are against it.
-They decide to break up and return to their families, which is accepted by Kesavan, Raghavan, and Kalingeyan.
-But despite breaking up, Jeeva and Mini cannot forget each other.
+Kesavan and Raghavan take the couple to their slum near Pondicherry, where Kesavan explains their situation to his father Kalingeyan, a fisherman.
+Kalingeyan agrees to let the couple stay in his house and also protects them from Mini's brothers when they come to the slum to kill Jeeva.
+Later, Kalingeyan decides to get Jeeva and Mini married, but by now, Jeeva and Mini have developed second thoughts about their relationship, as their families are against it.
+They decide to break up and return to their families, which Kesavan, Raghavan, and Kalingeyan accept.
+Despite breaking up, Jeeva and Mini cannot forget each other.

 Meanwhile, Mini's family fixes her marriage with someone else.
 Jeeva's mother decides to meet Mini before she gets married so that she can get a better wife for Jeeva.
 Jeeva, his parents, Kesavan, and Raghavan go to Mini's house, where both families apologize to each other for what happened.
-But when Jeeva and his family are about to leave, Jeeva's mother breaks down and requests that Mini's family get Mini married to Jeeva.
-Mini's family, including her brothers, agree to this.
+But when Jeeva and his family are about to leave, Jeeva's mother breaks down and requests that Mini's family marry Mini to Jeeva.
+Mini's family, including her brothers, agrees to this.
 Jeeva and Mini are happily reunited.